 Remember that even if you are not a Maltese citizen you must still register your startup as a business undertaking in Malta, typically a partnership or a company.

-Technically this is possible as long as the startup is registered as a business undertaking in Malta, it has satisfied the MIH requirement of multi-disciplinarity, and at least one member is in Malta to attend meetings and participate in activities organised by the MIH in line with the Startup Responsibilities and Social Impact Agenda in the Letter of Award.
-The startup still needs to produce evidence of either an employment or contract of service when engaging staff to fulfil the minimum requirement of two members.
+Yes, this is possible as long as the startup commits to register itself as a business undertaking in Malta, and at least one co-founder is in Malta to follow programme activities organised by the MIH, in line with the Startup Responsibilities and Social Impact Agenda in the Letter of Award.

 The solution representing the business idea must be based or delivered using digital technology at its core.
 For example, a business idea based on an artifact that solves a particular problem or a service using technologies other than digital, would not be considered a digitally enabled business idea.
 On the other hand, if the startup has conceived a new service which is delivered using the Internet or other new or known digital technologies, then that would qualify it as a digitally enabled business idea